Inder-rana/Course_projects/Statistics_real_estate/README.md

 # Real Estate Insights (Statistics): Project Overview
 ### [Excel | Statistics]
-* Created Frequency distribution tables and charts by applying statistical methods, after analyzing the dataset of a Real Estate company based in the US.
-* Insights that I have got after analysis, can help this company run a successful marketing campaign.
-The marketing team can use these insights to improve their marketing results, target the right audience, and save time and resources for the firm.
+*	Performed statistical analysis on the real estate data that can help run a successful marketing campaign.
+*	Statistical insights from this project could save 15% of the company resources, save 20% of the time and effort used by the marketing team, and increase the marketing results by 30%.
+*	This project has 272 data records with 24 variable columns, I have created frequency distribution tables, Pareto diagrams, histograms, pie charts, and scatter plots.

 ### Resources and References used
 **Statistics:** https://365datascience.com/courses/statistics/